-As discussed in detail in Appendix A, the proposed project involves the licensing of an existing business that currently operates out of an existing storefront and would not have a significant effect on the environment due to unusual circumstances.
-The circumstances of the proposed project, which would result in the operation of an indoor cannabis cultivation, distribution, manufacturing and retail store, are not considered unusual because: (1) The project site is currently operating as a medical and adult-use recreational cannabis cultivator, distributor, manufacturer, and dispensary; (2) The project site is part of a strip of existing commercial and industrial development along South St. Andrews Place; (3) Dispensary and retailer commercial cannabis activity is allowed in the M2 zone according to Chapter X, Article 5, Section 105.02(a)1.(A)(1) of the Los Angeles Municipal Code; and (4) Non-compliant activities of pre-existing businesses (i.e., indoor cannabis cultivation and distribution in the M2 zone) are permitted under Chapter X, Article 5, Section 105.03(a) and (b) Los Angeles Municipal Code until December 31, 2022.
+As discussed in detail in Appendix A, the proposed project involves the licensing of an existing business that currently operates out of an existing industrial development and would not have a significant effect on the environment due to unusual circumstances.
+The circumstances of the proposed project, which would result in the operation of an indoor cannabis cultivation, distribution, and retail business, are not considered unusual because: (1) The project site is currently operating as a commercial cannabis cultivator, distributor, and retailer; (2) The project site is part of a strip of existing commercial and industrial development along Burnet Avenue; and (3) Chapter X, Article 5, Sections 105.02(a)1.(A)(1), 105.02(a)3.(A)(1), and 105.02(a)7.(A)(1) of the Los Angeles Municipal Code permit retailer, indoor cultivation, and distributor commercial cannabis activity within the M1 zone, respectively.

-The Holistic Pain Relief, LLC indoor cultivation, distribution, manufacturing, and retail cannabis licensing applications involve licensing an existing business that does not involve any unusual circumstances that would result in significant effects on the environment.
+The Green Earth Farmacie indoor cultivation, distribution, and retail cannabis licensing applications involve licensing an existing business that does not involve any unusual circumstances that would result in significant effects on the environment.
 Therefore, the proposed project would not have a reasonable possibility of resulting in any significant effects on the environment due to unusual circumstances.